cyberconnectit/main-website/README.md

 ## Installation

-There is no installation process for this
+There is no installation process

-## History
+## Usage

 To use this website there are rules that you may apply to read them go to: